SRRahul18/pi-aks-assessment/README.md

 8. **OS Disk type** used is Ephemeral for faster auto scale operations
 9. **Automatic Upgrade** set as stable

- Further enhancements: For additional security we can enable **Istio service mesh** to MTLS authentication between service to service communication or **Cilium data plane** for Network policy
+ Further enhancements: For additional security we can enable **Istio service mesh** for MTLS authentication between service to service communication or **Cilium data plane** for Network policy

 ---

 ## Terraform Scanning using Checkov

-Terraform validation and Checkov scanning is integrated into Infra-Validation workflow with infra-validation.yaml file.
+Terraform validation and Checkov scanning is integrated into Infra-Validation workflow with infra-gated-validation.yaml file.
 This workflow is triggered based on PR request so that if any checks failed will block the PR to merge with main branch keeping main branch secure and error free.
 This workflow checks for Terraform validate, checkov scans and terraform plan

 <img width="2283" height="1617" alt="image" src="https://github.com/user-attachments/assets/d4d7f2ad-4c0b-4752-8796-2936289c0916" />